B-Guest/IntegrationSamples-DotNet/README.md

 <h4>Webhooks</h4>
 Here's a simple implementation example of an integration webhook. <br/>
-Everytime there's a change in BGuest data, our backend will automatically send a Http POST request to the url you defined for your integration client, with a JSON payload containing the information about these changes.
+Everytime there's a change in BGuest data, our backend will automatically send a Http POST request to the url you defined for your integration client, with a JSON payload containing the information about these changes and a query string containing the Secret code value that you defined.
 <br/>
 <br/>